linigoga/convert_Q3D_to_3D/README.md

 4.  **Build the Cython Extension:**
     ```bash
-    pip install -e .
+    python setup.py build_ext --inplace
     ```
     This command compiles the `utils.pyx` file into a highly optimized C extension (or C++ extension, as configured) that can be imported by `transform_data.py`.
-The `-e` (editable) flag is crucial during development, as it means changes to `utils.pyx` are reflected immediately without needing a reinstallation.

 ## 4. Usage